FireHead90544/DilonKaShooter/README.md

 - You Can Try It Here
       - https://firehead90544.github.io/DilonKaShooter/

-### Android Build v1 Released
+### Android Build Released

-- The Android version of the 1st release has been out.
+- The Android version release has been out.
 - You Can Try It Here
       - <a href ="https://github.com/FireHead90544/DilonKaShooter/releases/tag/v1.0.1/">v1.0 for Android is available for download from here.</a>
+      - <a href ="https://github.com/FireHead90544/DilonKaShooter/releases/tag/v2.0.1">v2.0 for Android is available for download from here.</a>

 <p>Some rights reserved. </p>